-Viral Instagram artist Sophie Tea (@sophieteaart) has opened her very first art shop in London.
+Viral Instagram artist Sophie Tea (@sophieteaart) opened her very first art shop in London and she's just getting bigger and better.
 Located around Carnaby Street, you literally can't miss it - it's bright pink.
 Sophie has made her name by selling thousands of paintings online via Instagram, shunning the traditional methods of an art gallery.
 It's reported that she turned over 1m in the last year alone and she is determined to make art accessible for all - offering unique interest-free payment plans for people who are desperate for art but might not be able to afford it.
-Well known. for animals and vibrant abstract works, she has recently created nude paintings to celebrate and empower body diversity.
+Well known for animals and vibrant abstract works, she has recently created nude paintings to celebrate and empower body diversity.
 Her work also extends to abstract hearts with hidden messages.
-She shares every step of her journey with her I27k followers who love watching her work.
-Currently, at her art shop in Australia, we spoke to Sophie about her Carnaby Street store (she hasn't yet been able to visit due to Covid-19), and why she loves pink so much...
+She shares every step of her journey with her 196k followers who love watching her work.
+Currently, at her art shop in Australia, we spoke to Sophie about her Carnaby Street store, and why she loves pink so much...

 RELATED: 10 more of the best Instagram accounts to follow for positivity & kindness

 Hi Sophie, your path to success has been crazy - and amazing - what’s been your highlight?

 "Well, that's so flattering!
 It's been a series of green lights lately, a stark comparison to the first few years of 'art-life'.
 A highlight would have to be launching a Sydney and Carnaby Street, London store this year; both bright pink of course!"

 Do people stop you on the street now you’re a bonafide Instagram star?